itchyny/lightline.vim/README.md

       \ }
 ```

-If you will not install a patched font, use the setting like:
+If you will not install a patched font, use ascii characters like:
 ```vim
 let g:lightline = {
       \ 'colorscheme': 'wombat',